 Design Points represent the location where the majority of runoff from an area exits the site.
 The same design points are identified in post-development conditions so that a comparison can be made between the pre-development and post-development conditions.
-Four design points for the main project area were selected, as follows:
+One design point for the main project area was selected, as follows: